karip/harbour-file-browser/FAQ.md

 You can also try the Jolla's own file manager called Files, which can be installed with 'pkcon install jolla-fileman' in Terminal (requires Developer Mode).

+For best access to Android storage, try ES File Explorer in Yandex store.
+It can access Android storage and Jolla file system.